marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 The [elementary Design Philosophy](https://docs.elementary.io/hig/design-philosophy) is right on point: Design is something deeply integrated in whatever you create.
 Its the sum of all the tiny little decisions.
 Its not something you can think of in an aftermath - its an intrinsic part of what you build.
 And the effectiveness of a design is measurable: If the problem the design tries to solve is well understood, then the effectiveness of different designs can objectively be compared at solving this problem.

-Here we come full circle: As I mentioned, the community and communication all around elementary is about understanding the specific problem at hand - always with the goal in mind to find the best possible solution.
+And now we come full circle: As I mentioned, the community and communication all around elementary is about understanding the specific problem at hand - always with the goal in mind to find the best possible solution.

-And this approach really shows in to the overall UX of elementary OS in which [Accessibility Features Are Just Features](https://blog.elementary.io/accessibility-features-are-just-features/): For example, the elementary OS [installer offers to switch to a left-handed setup if the users clicks on the `Next` button with the right mouse button](https://github.com/elementary/initial-setup/pull/133):
+This whole approach really shows in to the overall UX of elementary OS in which [Accessibility Features Are Just Features](https://blog.elementary.io/accessibility-features-are-just-features/).
+One very nice example is the elementary OS installer: [It offers to switch to a left-handed setup if the users clicks on the `Next` button with the right mouse button](https://github.com/elementary/initial-setup/pull/133):

 ![eOS installer offers to switch to left-handed setup](../.gitbook/assets/eOS-installer-offers-to-switch-to-left-handed-setup.gif)

-Other things I really like in terms of design and UX in elementary OS are [Multi Touch Gestures](https://blog.elementary.io/multitouch-gestures-in-elementary-os-6/) and the [Dark Style](https://blog.elementary.io/dark-style-progress/).
+Some other things I really like in terms of UX in elementary OS are [Multi Touch Gestures](https://blog.elementary.io/multitouch-gestures-in-elementary-os-6/) and the [Dark Style](https://blog.elementary.io/dark-style-progress/).

 ### Open Source does not imply Free Labor